mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 Overall, it felt like our first 3PL's system for managing changes was brittle and pushed a lot of work onto us in order to prevent expensive errors.

-We moved on, and it was amicable.
-Our contract required two months notice, so they technically could have demanded two more payments of their monthly minimum ($350/month), but they didn't.
+We told the 3PL it wasn't working, and they handled it nicely.
+Our contract required two months notice, so they could have demanded two more payments of their $350 monthly minimum, but they didn't.

-Before going with my chosen 3PL, I had interviewed another one farther away.
-I liked them about equal, but I went with the one that was within driving distance.
-When I started running into issues with my first 3PL, the backup explained how their system (Shipstation) would handle my special-case scenarios and it sounded significantly smoother than Veracore.
-Shipstation syncs continuously with Shopify, so we shouldn't run into these weird problems that come from having information on a 24-hour delay.
+When I was interviewing 3PLs, there were [two I liked about equally](retrospectives/2022/11/#exploring-the-world-of-3pl-vendors).
+I chose the one that was within driving distance but the other said I was welcome to reach out any time.

+When I was struggling to find a solution to edge case scenarios in Veracore with my first 3PL, I followed up with my second choice to see how they'd handle it.
+The owner told me he found Veracore dated and explained how his warehouse's software would handle my scenarios.
+It sounded a lot smoother and would allow us to continue managing things in Shopify, so we're now in the process of switching to that 3PL vendor.

 ## Wrap up